stevedunx/os-python-intro/README.md

 * the second most Googled programming language for tutorials, behind Java<sup>[8]</sup>.

 It promotes itself<sup>[11]</sup> as:
-* having an easy-to-read elegant syntax;
+* having an easy-to-read and elegant syntax;
-* being easy-to-use language;
+* being an easy-to-use language;
-* having a large standard library that includes web servers, regular expressions, reading and modifying files; and
+* having a large standard library; and
 * being able to run anywhere.

 Working in our geospatial organsation, Python has a particular relevance, because: